Remedial Chaos Theory

 "Remedial Chaos Theory" is the fourth episode of the third season of the American television series Community.
 The episode was written by Chris McKenna and directed by Jeff Melman.
 It originally aired on October 13, 2011 on NBC.
 It follows a community college study group at a housewarming party for members Troy (Donald Glover) and Abed (Danny Pudi).
-When Jeff (Joel McHale) throws a die to determine who will go to collect the pizza delivery from downstairs, seven different timelines unfold, showing each member of the group leaving to collect it depending on the outcome of the die—including the canonical timeline, in which Abed catches it before it lands.
+When Jeff (Joel McHale) throws a die to determine who will go to collect the pizza delivery from downstairs, seven different timelines unfold, showing each member of the group leaving to collect it depending on the outcome of the dice—including the canonical timeline, in which Abed catches it before it lands.
 The episode was intended to be the third episode of the season, but was delayed by a week due to filming, editing and visual effects overrunning.
 As a result, "Competitive Ecology", due to be fourth, was aired third.

-"Remedial Chaos Theory" is a concept episode, with each timeline showing how the group is affected by the absence of one of its members.
+"Remedial Chaos Theory" is a concept episode, with each timeline depicting how the group is affected by the absence of one of its members.
 "The Darkest Timeline" ensues when Troy leaves, causing Pierce to be shot and a fire to break out.
 Further episodes continued plot points from this timeline.
 The episode received critical acclaim, lauded by fans and critics alike as one of the best episodes of the show.
 It has been described as one of the best episodes of 2011 and the 2010s.
 McKenna received a PAAFTJ Award and an Emmy Award nomination for his work on the episode.
 "Remedial Chaos Theory" also received a Hugo Award nomination.

 Plot

-Troy and Abed invite their study group to a housewarming party.
+Troy (Donald Glover) and Abed (Danny Pudi) invite their study group to a housewarming party at their new apartment.
 After Abed presents his Raiders of the Lost Ark boulder diorama, the group begin playing Yahtzee.
-Jeff rolls a die to determine which of the group must collect the pizza delivery, numbering starting from his left.
-Abed claims that Jeff is creating six different "timelines" by rolling the die.
+When the pizza delivery arrives, Jeff (Joel McHale) rolls a die to determine who must collect the pizza from the doorman.
+Abed claims that by doing so, Jeff is creating six different alternative "timelines" depending on the outcome of the roll.

-Jeff rolls so that Annie (Alison Brie) gets the pizza.
-As Pierce (Chevy Chase) claims he had sex with Eartha Kitt, Britta (Gillian Jacobs) is stopped from singing along to "Roxanne" (1978) by Jeff.
-Troy finds a gun in Annie's bag.
+Similar scenes subsequently arise throughout the six timelines, as Pierce (Chevy Chase) claiming he had sex with Eartha Kitt, Jeff stopping Britta (Gillian Jacobs) from singing along to "Roxanne" (1978), Abed realigning a miniature figurine of Indiana Jones on the diorama that was not upright, Britta smoking marijuana in the bathroom, and Jeff injuring his head on a ceiling fan.
+When the first roll indicates Annie (Alison Brie) needs to get the pizza, Troy finds a handgun in Annie's bag.
 Pierce tries to give Troy a present.
-Jeff hurts his head on the ceiling fan.
 Annie returns, calling the pizza guy a creep.
-Similar scenes subsequently arise when the scene is restarted, Jeff rolling a different number each time.
-It arises that the group thinks Shirley (Yvette Nicole Brown) has a baking problem and Pierce's gift is a Norwegian troll that scares Troy.
-Other recurring scenes include Abed catching the rolling diorama boulder, Britta smoking marijuana and Annie inspecting Jeff's head injury.